 - Have bleeding disorders, or conditions like diabetes, depression, seizures, and high blood pressure

 It is always recommended that you try out all the other methods to treat insomnia, like a change in diet, lifestyle, activities and behavioural patterns before giving melatonin to the kids.
+It is always better to try alternative methods to cut down the risks of side effects, some of which are given below.

-Side-Effects Of Melatonin
+Side-Effects of Melatonin

 While melatonin is a natural supplement, it can cause the following side-effects: